Ubadah ibn al-Samit: Transfer to Egypt

-'Ubadah gave him three options: accept Islam, pay Jizyah, or fight.
-Muqawqis refused chose to continue fighting.
+'Ubadah gave him three options: accept Islam, pay jizyah, or fight.
 Following the failed negotiation, Byzantine forces decided to fight, and on the same day the fortress fell to the Muslims led Zubayr ibn al-Awwam who climbed the fortress wall alone and opened the gate from inside.
 After the fortress had been taken, al-Aas consulted with Maslama ibn Mukhallad.
 Maslama suggested that Amr give a field command to 'Ubadah to attack Alexandria.
 'Ubadah rode to Amr, who gave him his spear of command.
 'Ubadah rode towards the army and gave a speech before commencing his attack on Alexandria.
-'Ubadah led a detachment to besiege Alexandria and reused his strategy of using trenches to conquer Latakia in Syria.
-When he and his main force arrived at Alexandria's outskirts, he gave a signal to the army including those who hid in the trenches to launch an assault.
-His attack breached and routed the Alexandrian garrison forces on the first charge.
-After Alexandria, 'Ubadah stayed in Egypt to help al-Aas build the city of Fustat and its landmark, Mosque Amr ibn al-Aas.
+'Ubadah led a detachment to besiege Alexandria and reused his strategy of using trenches as he had with Latakia.
+When he and his main force arrived at Alexandria's outskirts, he gave a signal to the army including those hidden in the trenches to launch an assault.
+His attack breached and routed the Alexandrian forces on the first charge.
+After Alexandria, 'Ubadah stayed in Egypt to help Amr build the city of Fustat and its landmark, the Mosque of Amr ibn al-As.

-Return to Levant
+Return to the Levant

 'Ubadah was dispatched by Caliph Umar to assist Abu Ubaydah and Mu'awiya in Syria.
-Until the last years of caliph Umar's life, he wanted to appoint 'Ubadah as governor in Homs, as the caliph thought that the grip of the caliphate and Islam was new in that area, so he wanted someone he trusted to impose strict order.
-'Ubadah declined the offer and then agreed to be instead appointed as Qadi in Palestine.
-'Ubadah spent time during his tenure as Qadi to teach the Quran and Hadith, opened a public Majlis and led sermons.
+Until the last years of his life, Umar wanted to appoint 'Ubadah as governor in Homs, as he thought that the grip of the caliphate and Islam was new in that area, so he wanted someone he trusted to impose strict order.
+'Ubadah declined the offer and then agreed to be instead appointed as qadi in Palestine.
+'Ubadah spent time during his tenure as qadi to teach the Quran and hadiths, opened a public Majlis and led sermons.
 'Ubadah joined the main force of Mu'awiya to conquer Caesarea in 640 and was appointed to lead the right flank of the Mu'awiya corps during the last battle against the Romans at Qaysariyyah or Caesarea Maritima, The Muslims were repelled several times before 'Ubadah and his men crushed the Byzantine ranks in a single charge that broke the stalemate.
 This allowed the Muslim forces to annex the historical territory of Byzantine, which led to the formation of the Jund Filistin.
 This ended 'Ubadah's journey in the Levant.
 During this time, 'Ubadah was appointed as the first governor of Jund Filistin.
-Later, 'Ubadah assisted Mu'awiya to attack Amorium, 170 miles south east of Constantinople, in the winter of 644 with a force of 10,000 men.
+Later, 'Ubadah assisted Mu'awiya to attack Amorium, 170 miles southeast of Constantinople, in the winter of 644 with a force of 10,000 men.
 This raiding operation started from area called Shaifa and ended in Amorium.